No Datadog MCP available? No problem! Agent-skills × PUP enables AI-powered incident investigation.

 | Datadog APP key | |

-| Datadog region (Japan),In the case of the US ) | |
+| Datadog Region (Japan isIn the case of the US ) | |

-| ARN of the IAM role for OIDC created in the AWS environment using Bedrock |
+| ARN of the OIDC IAM role created in an AWS environment using Bedrock |

-The model used this time is global.anthropic.claude-sonnet-4-6.
+The model used in this example is global.anthropic.claude-sonnet-4-6.

 datadog-triage-claude.yml

-Then run it manually from Actions.
+Then, you can execute it manually from Actions.

 If you are interested in SRG, please contact us here.